CartoDB/documentation/app/content/react/library-reference/basemaps.md

         );
     ```

-    Note: if you use *cra template**, there is a generic `<Map>` component that abstracts away the use of GoogleMap or a Mapbox basemap, and manages its state within Redux, in a very easy to use way.
+    Note: if you use *cra template*, there is a generic `<Map>` component that abstracts away the use of a GoogleMap or a Mapbox basemap, and manages its state within Redux, in a very easy to use way.